San Juan Mountains

 The Rio Grande drains the east side of the range.
 The other side of the San Juans, the western slope of the continental divide, is drained by tributaries of the San Juan, Dolores and Gunnison rivers, which all flow into the Colorado River.

 The San Juan and Uncompahgre National Forests cover a large portion of the San Juan Mountains.
 The Continental Divide Trail, a long-distance hiking trail follows the crest of the San Juan Mountains.
 The Weminuche Wilderness, Colorado's largest wilderness area, with an area of 499771 acre is in the San Juans.
+152 miles of the Continental Divide trail are located on Trail #813 which follow through the San Juan wilderness and Weminuche Wilderness.

 The San Juan Mountains are also distinctive for their high altitude plateaus and peaks.
 As a result, facilities in the towns and cities of the region are among the highest in the nation.
 Telluride Airport, at an elevation of 9,070 feet, is the highest in the United States with regularly scheduled commercial service.